balxor/rox/output/README.md

 → docs
 ```

 The files in this folder are not original client files.
-They are generated reports, extracted tables, string contexts, inventories, summaries, and intermediate analysis artifacts.
+They are generated reports, extracted tables, string contexts, inventories, summaries, IL2CPP dump validation files, and intermediate analysis artifacts.

 ---